Home & Garden

 If there is any damage to your wooden fences, repair it.
 If the wood is dry, split or broken pieces may be rejoined.
 Apply tape to the elements for support as the glue sets.
 Replace boards that are too damaged to restore.

-Use a power washer to clean up moldy wood, then seal it with wood oils and preserves.
 Decking oil is the greatest option for fence treatment because it keeps the wood flexible and durable.
 Exterior wood oil can help protect your wood while also extending its life span.

-cleaning wood floors
+cleaning wood floors for spring home cleaning

-#7: Check your attic and/or basement
+#7: Check Your Attic and/or Basement

 Look for indicators of dampness in your basement and attic that you may have missed.
 Look for leaks, water stains, and mold to see if there’s any damage.
 Any strange odors, such as mold or mildew, should be dealt with right away.
 To prevent significant water damage or mold problems, locate and seal off the source of moisture.

 Because you don’t utilize them frequently, safety and emergency functions are easy to overlook.
 It’s a good idea to conduct periodic inspections.
 Change the batteries in your smoke and carbon monoxide alarms.
 Check the fire extinguishers to ensure that the needle is in the green zone.
-The exhaust fans should also be effective.
-These things may seem unnecessary but ensuring their quality means ensuring your safety and security.

-#9: Consider some upgrades
+#9: Consider Upgrades

 It’s a wonderful time to replace and maintain your home’s lights, appliances, and other systems during the spring.
 While repairing or replacing, consider upgrading to more energy-efficient solutions.
 This can definitely spice up your home and save you some bucks, which makes it valuable to include in your home maintenance checklist.

-#10: Tidy your lawn and landscaping
+#10: Tidy the Lawn and Landscaping

 Use compacted soil in low parts of your yard to avoid foundation damage and waterlogging.
 Also, now is the time to keep up with your grass to ensure a lush green appearance throughout the summer.